hUwUtao/HiEQ2023/README.md

 > ## All credits goes to [gh/azurenekowo](https://github.com/azurenekowo)!!!

+and her? scraper [to scrape data from tsdaucap?](https://github.com/azurenekowo/tsdaucap-scraper) (it took days to scrape all of those)

 ## Description

 Yes we have that exam to determine the high school we will study.